What is a Manager?

 The middle tier is what most people think of when they think of managers in the corporate world.
 Supervisors who manage large territories and solve problems in the lower management tier fall into the middle management tier.
 These individuals are essentially the bosses of the lower tier’s leaders.
 At this level, a leader may make tactical decisions about how to best deal with difficult situations that arise within departments, divisions, or even between individual employees.
 Leaders are also responsible for reporting to upper management, though automation technology has largely replaced this function in some industries.
 The middle leader’s job in these situations is to properly input data and report claims, but he or she may not have to meet with upper management very often.

 While the upper tiers are more prestigious, they are usually much smaller and involve less hands-on work.
-These executives are usually in charge of overseeing and guiding the company to success making strategic long-term decisions based on data analysis and extrapolating plans of action that address relevant issues while increasing profits.
+These executives are usually in charge of overseeing and guiding the company to success by making strategic long-term decisions based on data analysis and extrapolating plans of action that address relevant issues while increasing profits.

 Franchises and commercial stores